 Simple answers to the most frequently asked questions regarding the reduced 5% VAT in Cyprus when acquiring newly developed property to be used as a primary residence.

-Only individuals are eligible for such a scheme, as its purpose is to facilitate the acquisition of a property intended to be the primary and sole residence of the applicant.
+Only individuals are eligible for such a scheme, as its purpose is to facilitate the acquisition of property intended to be the primary and sole residence of the applicant.
+Companies and other legal entities are not eligible.

 a) You need to be at least 18 years old when you apply for the reduced VAT.

-b) You must reside in the property for which you apply for, as your main and permanent residence in Cyprus.
+b) You must reside in the property for which you are applying, as your main and permanent residence in Cyprus.

 c) You or the developer must have applied for a building permit after May 1, 2004.